Technical Committee (TC) Process (30 July 2009)

 Web Pages: The OASIS TC Administrator shall provide the TC with a publicly accessible web page.
 The TC must keep the following information current on the TC web page: the TC name and Charter; standing rules and other adopted procedures; meeting schedule; anticipated deliverables and delivery dates; list of TC Members; the name and email address of the TC Chair or co-Chairs as well as other positions such as secretary, editor, etc. that may exist; list of subcommittees, their deliverables, and members; links to a repository of the draft and completed TC documents with identification of the latest versions of the TC's specifications; and a link to the IPR declarations for that TC.

 Announcements: The OASIS TC Administrator shall create a publicly archived list for announcements from the OASIS TC Administrator regarding TCs.
 Any Eligible Person shall be able to subscribe to this list.
-Every important change in TC status shall be posted to the announcement list; such changes shall include but not be limited to the following: TC formation; TC Charter revision; start of Public Review; approval of Committee Specifications; submission of a Committee Specification as a proposed OASIS Standard; approval or rejection of a proposed OASIS Standard; start or end of participation in a joint committee; and closure of a TC.
+Every important change in TC status shall be posted to the announcement list; such changes shall include but not be limited to the following: TC formation; TC Charter revision; start of Public Review; approval of Committee Specifications; submission of a Committee Specification as a proposed OASIS Standard; approval or rejection of a proposed OASIS Standard; and closure of a TC.

 The operation of TCs shall be governed by Robert's Rules of Order Newly Revised, insofar as such rules are not inconsistent with or in conflict with this TC Process, the OASIS IPR Policy, the OASIS Bylaws, other Board-approved policies, or with provisions of law.
 The duration of a TC shall be considered a single session.
 Formal actions of TCs shall be governed by the same rules regardless of the language in which the work is taking place.

-Standing rules may be adopted by Full Majority Vote of the TC.
+Standing rules may be adopted, amended, or rescinded by Full Majority Vote of the TC.
 The TC may not adopt standing rules or other Resolutions related to IPR, quorum requirements, membership, voting, participation, or that otherwise conflict with or supersede any OASIS Board-approved policy.
-Standing rules must be communicated to the TC Administrator, who may override them if they are in conflict with OASIS policy, and must be published on the TC's web page.
+Standing rules, and any amendments to them, must be communicated to the TC Administrator, who may rescind them if they are in conflict with OASIS policy, and, in order to be enforceable, must be published on the TC's web page.

 TC meetings must be properly called and scheduled in advance using the OASIS electronic collaborative tools.
 Meetings scheduled or conducted in such a manner as to exclude the participation of any Member is subject to appeal.
 Meetings may be conducted face-to-face or via telephone conference or other electronic media that allow participation of all Members of the TC.
 In order to enable the openness of TC proceedings, meetings should be scheduled and conducted so as to permit the presence of as many TC Observers as is logistically feasible.
 Meeting minutes must be recorded and published to the TC's general email list and referenced on the TC web page.